fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## Overview

 **LXC AutoScale** is a resource management daemon designed to **automatically adjust the CPU and memory allocations and clone LXC containers on Proxmox hosts** based on their current usage and pre-defined thresholds.
 It helps in optimizing resource utilization, manage spikes and ensuring that critical containers have the necessary resources while also (optionally) saving energy during off-peak hours.
+The autoscaling logic can be customized by the user.
+Optionally the decisions can be improved by using a machine learning model powered feeded by a resources monitor (experimental).
 ✅ Tested on `Proxmox 8.2.4`

 ## Features